normanzb/beam/README.md

     * `offset` Offset { left: 2222, top: 2222 }

-    * `option` can be the `jQuery Animation Option` or just `true`, if specified, dropTo will invoke jQuery.fn.animate internally to move target to position with animation.
+    * `option` can be the `jQuery Animation Option` or just `true`, if specified, beam will invoke jQuery.fn.animate internally to move target to position with animation.

         * set `option.dtDelay = true` will delay current animation and do it later with the other animations.

     * `additionalProp` additional custom animation properties

 ###end
-`end()` stop droping, return the original jQuery object.
+`end()` stop beaming, return the original jQuery object.

 ## Known Issue ##